albertopasqualetto/spotify-playlists-mover/README.md

 ## How to use

-1. Download and extract or clone repo.
-2. Run: `pip install -r requirements.txt`
+1. Run `pip install spotify_playlist_mover`
-3. Open repo folder
-4. Set your client ID as environment variable: `export SPOTIPY_CLIENT_ID=<your client ID>` (see how to do it with your OS/shell) (or set it in `spotify_playlist_mover.py`)
+2. Set your client ID as environment variable: `export SPOTIPY_CLIENT_ID=<your client ID>` (see how to do it with your OS/shell) (or set it in `spotify_playlist_mover.py`)
-5. From folder run: `python .` (to run all the code in the folder, or run `python __main__.py`)
-6. The program will let you login your origin account
+3. The program will let you login your origin account
-7. Then it will logout from origin account
+4. Then it will logout from origin account
-8. It will let you login your destination account
+5. It will let you login your destination account
-9. Done!
+6. Done!

+(Otherways you can download or clone the repo, install the requirements and run by opening the folder and executing `python spotify_playlists_mover`)

 ## How to get a client id